komalpatel96/GifTastic/README.md

 	User is able to add new "animal buttons" and can then be clicked to view gifs of animals.
 </ul>
 <ul>
-	Clicking on the respective "animal buttons will present the user with multiple gifs of the animal"
+	Clicking on the respective animal buttons will present the user with multiple gifs of the animal.
 </ul>
 <ul>
 	JavaScript and jQuery is used to update the HTML.